Louis George Gregory: Succeeding years of service

 In 1922 Gregory was the first African American to be elected to the National Spiritual Assembly of the United States and Canada, a nine-person body to which he would be repeatedly elected in 1924, 1927, 1932, 1934 and 1946.
 His correspondence and activities were often covered in local newspapers in the US and beyond.

 In 1924 Gregory toured the country to numerous speaking engagements.
 He often appeared with Alain LeRoy Locke, a fellow Baháʼí and prominent African-American thinker of the Harlem Renaissance.

 Gregory's father died in 1929.
 He had praised Gregory for his work, marriage, and principles; although he never converted, he also was known to hand out Gregory's pamphlets.
 An estimated one thousand people attended the funeral, where Gregory read Baháʼí prayers.

 In the 1930s Gregory worked in intra- and international developments of the religion.
 In December 1931 he helped start a Baháʼí study class in Atlanta.
 He lived in Nashville, Tennessee, for several months, where he worked with inquirers from Fisk University.
 Some helped found that city's first local Spiritual Assembly.

 In response to Shoghi Effendi's call for the goals of the Tablets of the Divine Plan, the United States community arranged a program of action.
 Gregory and his wife Louisa traveled to and lived in Haiti in 1934 promoting the religion.
 The Haitian government asked them to leave in a matter of months; Catholicism was the dominant established religion.

 In 1940 the Atlanta Baháʼí community struggled over integrated meetings.
 Gregory was among those tasked with resolving the situation in favor of integrated meetings.
 In early 1942 Gregory spoke at several black schools and colleges in West Virginia, Virginia, and the Carolinas.
 He also served on the first "assembly development" committee, focused on supporting materials to expand the religion in Central and South America.
 In 1944 Gregory was on the planning committee for the "All-America Convention", which was attracting attendees from all Baháʼí national communities, both north and south.
 He wrote the convention report for the Baháʼí News national journal.
 He traveled from the winter of 1944 through 1945 among five southern states.

 Newspapers covered the Race Amity conventions organized by Baháʼís from the 1920s through the 1950s, against a backdrop of persistent racial issues and violence in the US.

 Later years

-In December 1948 Gregory suffered a stroke while returning from a funeral for a friend.
+In December 1948, Gregory suffered a stroke while returning from a friend's funeral.
 His wife's health was also declining and the couple began to stay closer to home.
 They lived at Green Acre Baháʼí School in Eliot, Maine.
 Gregory carried on correspondence with U.S. District Court Judge Julius Waties Waring and his wife in 1950-1; Waring was involved in Briggs v.
 Elliott.

-Gregory died aged seventy-seven on July 30, 1951, in Eliot, Maine.
+Gregory died July 30, 1951 at age 77 in Eliot, Maine.
 He is buried at Mount Pleasant Cemetery in Eliot near the Green Acre Baháʼí school.
 His wife sought comfort with the Noisette family in New York after his death.